bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+A.) JSON web tokens have cryptographic signatures, and that’s not the case with session cookies.

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+A.) hashes them

 3. How are unit tests different from integration and end-to-end testing.

+A.) unit tests only test small pieces of code while the others test on a larger scale. they test multiple fuctions together.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+A.) test driven development makes you think differently about the way you write programs because you start with the testing in mind first so your essentially building it in reverse.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.